pamelafox/python-openai-demos/README.md

 ## Configuring the OpenAI environment variables

-These scripts can be run against an Azure OpenAI account, an OpenAI.com account, or a local Ollama server, depending on the environment variables you set.
+These scripts can be run with Azure OpenAI account, OpenAI.com, local Ollama server, or GitHub models, depending on the environment variables you set.

 1. Copy the `.env.sample` file to a new file called `.env`: